RTFHS burial/death index

 Looking for the death of a travelling ancestor?
 Perhaps our index can help.
-We’re currently building up a collection of extracts from burial registers and death certificates that we’ll add regularly to this page.
-Some will be open to the public but most will be in a new members-only area of this site, currently under development.
+We’re building up a collection of extracts from burial registers and death certificates that we’ll add regularly to this page.
 So please check back soon.
 And if you have any to share, please contact us.

 It’s always best to check the original registers for accuracy as we receive contributions for this list from many different individuals and sources.